adarshaacharya/portfolio-v2/content/posts/00-auto-generate-social-card/index.md

 ## Usage

-Now you must ahve the cloudinary name which is the username you entered while creating account.
-Check that by going to [Console](https://cloudinary.com/console) of cloudinary account.
-I prefer to put it as env variables by there is no harm in exposing to the user.
+Now you must have the cloudinary name which is the username you entered while creating account.
+Check that by going to [console of cloudinary account](https://cloudinary.com/console) .
+I prefer to put it as env variables but there is no harm in exposing to the user.

 Now go to media library section, create directory named `portfolio` and upload the cover photo and name it `website-card` _(convention)_.
 You can use the same photo for blog too but we are going to upload next one with and name it `blog-card` _(convention)_.

 My cover photo looks something like this : 👇
 ![Website Card](website-card.png)

-I recommend you to put much blank as possible with some social link so that there will be ample space for text.
+I recommend you to put much cover photo as blank as possible with some social link so that there will be ample space for text.

-In the file where you put all your SEO objects *(commonly Seo.js)*import the hooks provided by package and pass object as parameter.

 ---

 ### Social Card for Website Pages

+In the file where you put all your SEO objects *(commonly Seo.js)*import the hooks provided by package and pass object as parameter as below.
 At first we are going to create social image for overall website so,

 ```js